Chalet Panoramic is everyday china and elbows on the table. It’s earthy, not fussy, easy, not painstaking.

 A balance of contemporary international dishes and traditional Haute Savoie cuisine regularly perfume the chalet!

-Whether it’s the smells of a traditional hearty breakfast to kick start your morning motor, the aromas of a freshly baked ‘Tunisian almond and orange cake’ being baked for afternoon tea, a ‘Parma-ham andcheese puff’ fresh out of the oven and served at the bar with your early evening glass of wine, bottle of beer, or, of course the great array of starters, mains and desserts being prepared for your evening meal, the guys are always creating new ways to ‘drive your taste buds crazy !’
+Whether it’s the smells of a traditional hearty breakfast to kick start your morning motor, the aromas of a freshly baked ‘Tunisian almond and orange cake’ being baked for afternoon tea, a ‘Parma-ham and cheese puff’ fresh out of the oven and served at the bar with your early evening glass of wine, bottle of beer, or, of course the great array of starters, mains and desserts being prepared for your evening meal, we will be creating new ways to ‘drive your taste buds crazy !’

 We at Panoramic know too well that after you’ve had a hard day conquering the slopes you need honest nourishment, not to mention; bold earthy flavours ~ food to fuel the soul !

-A huge part of the day at Panoramic is “afternoon tea” – Dani whisks up each day the most stunning and delicious cakes ever…. deep carrot, farmhouse apple, flapjacks, fabulous cup cakes, millionaires shortbread… just to name a few!
+A huge part of the day at Panoramic is “afternoon tea” – Kitty and Molly will be whisking up each day delicious cakes …. deep carrot, farmhouse apple, flapjacks, fabulous cup cakes, millionaires shortbread… just to name a few!